 I support the careers of sociology graduates via my not-for-profit Sociology at Work, which I founded in 2009.
-I also co-manage several other not-for-profit groups serving public education, science literacy and environmental awareness.

 Read my extended biography below or visit my research blog The Other Sociologist.